 For his part, Michael Joyner, an exercise physiologist and anesthesiologist who led the Mayo study, defends the protocol, citing the many uncertainties and logistical challenges around administering plasma therapy.
-But after a few months, once his team had sorted out procedural issues and generated some hypotheses worth testing, he acknowledges (speaking at a September virtual meeting of the American Society of Gene and Cell Therapy) that a "hybrid model" might have been preferable, with large medical centers offering the therapy in randomized trials and rural clinics continuing to make the treatment available on a compassionate use basis.
+But after a few months, once his team had sorted out procedural issues and generated some hypotheses worth testing, he acknowledges (speaking at a September virtual meeting of the American Society of Gene and Cell Therapy) that a "hybrid model" might have been preferable, with large medical centers offering the therapy in randomized trials and rural clinics continuing to make compassionate use basis.